-For as long as any Senior Notes remain Outstanding, and unless approved by an Extraordinary Resolution of the holders of Senior Notes, the Issuer undertakes not to create or permit the creation of any Encumbrance over any of its present or future assets or revenues to secure any present or future Relevant Debt without at the same time securing all Senior Notes equally and rateably with such Relevant Debt or providing such other security as may be approved by Extraordinary Resolution of the holders of those Senior Notes.
+For as long as any Senior Notes remain Outstanding, and unless approved by an Extraordinary Resolution or an Extraordinary Written Resolution of the holders of Senior Notes, the Issuer undertakes not to create or permit the creation of any Encumbrance over any of its present or future assets or revenues to secure any present or future Relevant Debt without at the same time securing all Senior Notes equally and rateably with such Relevant Debt or providing such other security as may be approved by Extraordinary Resolution or an Extraordinary Written Resolution of the holders of those Senior Notes.
 The Issuer shall be entitled but not obliged, to form, or procure the formation of, a trust or trusts or appoint, or procure the appointment of, an agent or agents to hold any such rights of security for the benefit or on behalf of such Noteholders.